FluxConnect

 Do I need to know SQL or Python to use FluxConnect?

 No. FluxConnect is designed for commercial and purchasing teams.
-Report creation uses drag-and-drop, supplier onboarding is email-based, and tier management is point-and-click.
+Report creation uses drag-and-drop, supplier onboarding is email-based, and report access management is point-and-click.
 Zero coding required.

 Ready to see the difference?